 I am a landscape ecologist, pollination ecologist, behavioral ecologist, and ornithologist.
 I am especially interested in the effects of landscape disturbances on ecological processes.

 My general interests include: 1) Animal movements and how they are influenced by landscape disturbances.
-2) Landscape effects on plant and animal interactions (e.g. pollination, seed dispersal, stability of ecological networks).
+2) Landscape effects on plant and animal interactions (e.g. pollination, seed dispersal, stability of ecological networks).My work sits at the intersection of landscape ecology, pollination/seed dispersal ecology and behavioral ecology.
 3) Landscape genetics.
 4) Drivers of species distributions.
 And 5) The role of social information in resource and habitat selection.